forfudan/MojoMiji/src/miji/basic/control.md

 The `else` keyword in a `while` loop is also similar to that in a `for` loop.
 It defines a block of code that will be executed after the while loop **successfully** iterates until the **condition is no longer met**.
 If the loop is exited early by a `break` statement, the `else` block will be skipped.

-### For loop vs while loop
+### When are while loops more suitable

-Both `for` loops and `while` loops have their own use cases and advantages, though they can often be used interchangeably.
+Both `for` loops and `while` loops have their own use cases and advantages, even though for loops can always be replaced by an equivalent while loop.
 Generally, we have the following guidelines:

 - **For loops** are typically better suited if you know the exact number of iterations you want to perform, or if you are iterating over a **finite** iterable (*e.g.*, list, string, range, *etc*).
 It saves you from manually initializing and incrementing the loop variable.
 - **While loops** are typically more appropriate when you do not know the exact number of iterations in advance, or when you are dealing with an interactive situation, or when the loop condition is too complex to fit into an expression.

+I will give you three examples to illustrate when to use a `for` loop and when to use a `while` loop.

+---

-For example, we can use both a `for` loop and a `while` loop to print the odd numbers from `1` to `10`.
+In the first example, we use both a `for` loop and a `while` loop to print the odd numbers from `1` to `10`.
 Below is an example:

 ```mojo
 # src/print_odd_numbers_with_for_and_while.mojo